 Cherry tomatoes stuffed with a mixture of bacon, green onion, and mayonnaise.
-They may be a little time consuming, but worth it to the last bite!
+These BLT stuffed tomatoes may be a little time-consuming, but they are worth it to the last bite!

 Cherry tomatoes stuffed with a mixture of bacon, green onion, and mayonnaise.
-They may be a little time consuming, but worth it to the last bite!
+These BLT stuffed tomatoes may be a little time-consuming, but they are worth it to the last bite!

 WOW!!
 These are certainly tasty little devils.
 My six year old loves them.
 I am not a huge tomato fan but I loved them too.
 Guests were fighting over the last one and decided to cut in half!!
 The only thing I think I might change next time is to use 1/2 mayo and 1/2 cream cheese (maybe garden vegetable).
 I just think that would help the "oily" consitancy.
 Thank you so much for the post, Angela.
 Update: Tried this with 1/2 mayo & 1/2 garden vegetable cream cheese.
 Even yummier!Read More

 I really wanted to be thrilled with this recipe because I had an abundance of cherry tomatoes from my garden.
 Unfortunately, I ended up being disappointed.
 I had read ALL the reviews and followed all the helpful advice.
 I salted the tomatoes, I drained them on paper towels.
 This little appetizers still just tasted very greasy/fatty to me.
 Even my husband said that there was too much filling and not enough of a tomato taste.
 And these were incredibly labor intensive and time consuming.
 I will be making and reviewing the BLT dip; hopefully I will have better luck with that appetizer.Read More